homebysix/ejdotcom/content/posts/pre-commit-03-munki.md

 ## Setup

+You'll need a Munki repository tracked by Git.
 Setting up pre-commit in your Munki repo is simple:

 1. [Install pre-commit](https://pre-commit.com/#install).
 I choose to do this with Homebrew: